maxtu5/parallel-dowloader/README.md

 Program usage:
 1. build jar
 2. provide batch config file with relevant data (example in /data folder)
-3. run java -jar out/artifacts/parallel-downloader.jar path
+3. run java -jar out/artifacts/parallel-downloader.jar config-file-path

 This is a very simple prototype, multiple functional and non-functional requirements to be implemented for production.
 1. Now works only with simple URLs, like "https://getsamplefiles.com/download/zip/sample-5.zip".
 Links with redirects, etc, to be added.